Banner Health

 Head and Neck Reconstructive Program

-The Head and Neck Reconstructive Program treats those with a functional disability or physical disfigurement caused by head and neck cancer treatment.
-This includes the functional and physical impacts of surgery and radiation treatment for all regions of the head and neck, including the scalp, ears, eyes, nose, mouth, tongue, oral cavity, esophagus, lower jaws and structures in the neck.
+The Head and Neck Reconstructive Program treats people who have a functional disability or physical disfigurement caused by their head and neck cancer treatment.
+These issues could be caused by surgery or radiation treatment on any part of the head and neck.

 Request an appointment